parkeryoung/jirgit/README.md

 ## Solution

-Install the jiragit gem (globally)
+Install the jirgit gem (globally)
 ```
-$ gem install jiragit
+$ gem install jirgit
 ```
 Configure your JIRA URL
 ```
-$ jiragit configure jira_url https://yourcompany.atlassian.net
+$ jirgit configure jira_url https://yourcompany.atlassian.net
 ```
-Use jiragit to install the custom Git hooks into your repository
+Use jirgit to install the custom Git hooks into your repository
 ```
 $ cd repository
-$ jiragit install
+$ jirgit install
 ```
 When creating a feature branch, choose a name that you will be able to easily remember, such as a short word phrase.
 It is always easier to remember branch names that you create yourself and that are meaningful:
 ```